ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * In addition to those defined in {{Section 9 of RFC9594}}, additional error identifiers are defined in this document and summarized in {{error-types}}.

-Finally, {{profile-req}} compiles the list of requirements for this application profile of ACE and how they are fulfilled, consistently with the list of requirements defined in {{Section A of RFC9594}}.
+Finally, {{profile-req}} compiles the list of requirements for this application profile of ACE and how they are fulfilled, consistent with the list of requirements defined in {{Section A of RFC9594}}.

 # Format of Scope {#sec-format-scope}